michaelshiloh/ArduinoRoboticsSummer2017/README.md

 Announcements
 * I have to leave every Wednesday at 4:30pm sharp.
+* Evaluations are available starting June 24 which is this Saturday.
+Please do them.
 * Expectations of Github content
 	* Final project:
 		* Brief conceptual description